g126/hyper-protect-tutorials/HPVS-AttestationContractSignature.md

 5b9587234163bbbfbb14f5e7aad77f6f864f33e52fe43b834afd04f969ae3329  - contract:attestationPublicKey
 e236791035292b8b3c4bf8507a6faa587c64a4dd7e1503064b1c6fd462edce7f  - contract:envWorkloadSignature
 ```
-All paterns match!
+All patterns match!

 ### 5. Testing with WRONG Signature
-Altering a character on the `signingKey` component on the environment section of the contract simulates someone trying to deploy a worklaod with the wrong signature, this results in the following error when the machine comes up:
+Altering a character on the `signingKey` component on the environment section of the contract simulates someone trying to deploy a workload with the wrong signature, this results in the following error when the machine comes up:
 ```
 # HPL11 build:24.11.0 enabler:24.11.0
 # Tue Mar 25 12:21:15 UTC 2025